filippaleuckfeld/matplotlib/report.md

 ## Complexity

 1. What are your results for ten complex functions?

    * Did all methods (tools vs. manual count) get the same result?

         * Answer: No, the methods did not get the same result, lizard always had a higher complexty score than the manual calculation.
 The reason for this might be that lizard counts more decisions than we do by hand.

     * Are the results clear?

         * Answer: Yes, we get coherent results for the manual count.
-See results below:
+The ten most complex function can be seen below, from least to most complex.
+The manual counting was done on the lowest five.

             |Function | Manual count | Lizard |
             |---------|--------------|--------|